InformaticsMatters/fragmentor-k8s-orchestration/README.md

 [![Build Status](https://travis-ci.com/InformaticsMatters/fragmentor-ansible.svg?branch=master)](https://travis-ci.com/InformaticsMatters/fragmentor-ansible)
 ![GitHub tag (latest SemVer)](https://img.shields.io/github/tag/informaticsmatters/fragmentor-ansible)

-Ansible playbooks for the execution of [fragmentor] **Stages**.
+Ansible playbooks for the Kubernetes-based execution of [fragmentor] **Playbooks**.

-Before you attempt to execute any fragmentation Stages...
+Before you attempt to execute any fragmentation plays...

 1. You will need a Kubernetes namespace that contains a pre-deployed postgres server.
 You can use the Ansible playbook and role in our [postgresql-ansible]